Ahmeed-Sayed/positivus-landing-page/README.md

 This project is a responsive landing page built using **React**, **JavaScript**, **MUI**, and **Tailwind CSS**.
 It was designed in Figma and converted into a fully functional web page.

+## Objectives

+- **React Practice**: To enhance my skills in building React applications.
+- **Figma Conversion**: To practice converting Figma designs into responsive web pages.
+- **Tailwind CSS**: To learn and practice using Tailwind CSS for styling.

 ## Features

 - **Responsive Design**: Adapts seamlessly to different screen sizes.